gbrammer/grizli/docs/grizli/install.rst

     cd grizli

     # Compile and install the grizli module.
 Only needs to be done
-    # once or after updating the repository.
+    # once or after updating the repository (e.g., with `git pull`).
+    # "--editable" builds the cython extensions needed for pytest
     pip install --editable . -r requirements.txt

     # One last dependency that doesn't install with pip and is needed